-Warrior Women are the Role Models We Need
+Warrior Women Are The Role Models We Need Right Now

 These sorts of societal pressures are why we are seeing not just the Wonder Woman phenomenon, but a surge of support and interest in real-life warrior women challenging the status quo.

 One of these is retired Marine Corps Lieutenant Colonel Amy McGrath, a Naval Academy graduate and F/A-18 pilot who was the first female USMC fighter pilot to fly a combat mission in the Hornet.
 She was inducted into the Kentucky Aviation Hall of Fame in 2016, and is now running for Congress there.
-The advertisement announcing her candidacy featured her in her flight jacket, standing in front of an F-4 Phantom jet, and it captured the imagination of both the public.
+The advertisement announcing her candidacy featured her in her flight jacket standing in front of an F-4 Phantom II fighter jet captured the imagination of both the public.
 The YouTube video went viral and garnered over 1.3 million views.
 It drew the attention of national media outlets such as CNN, The Hill, NPR, and the Washington Post.

-My social media feed lit up with positive mentions of her, and admiration of her for being “such a badass”.
+My social media feed lit up with positive mentions of her, and admiration of her for being “such a badass.”
 The common refrain was, “this is someone I would campaign for.”

 Oh, and she has a Doctorate in Religious Philosophy and a Juris Doctorate from Concord University too.
 Lieutenant Colonel McGrath was a professor at the Naval Academy prior to retiring.
 This generation of warrior women are scholars, writers, mothers, and philosophers, which separates them from those who only fight.